-As a student athlete, we recognize that you have additional pressures and expectations based on the NCAA eligibility guidelines.
-We therefore provide all athletes with an additional support network comprised of their Faculty Advisor, Director of Advisement, and the Athletics Department.
-All athletes are required to meet with and obtain signatures from both their Faculty Advisor and the Director of Advisement in order to register for classes.
+As a student-athlete, we recognize that you have additional pressures and expectations based on the NCAA eligibility guidelines.
+We therefore provide all student-athletes with an additional support network comprised of their Faculty Advisor, Athletic Advisor, and the Athletics Department

-Assistance with organizational skills and time management issues unique to athletes through the Athletic Department and the Academic Support Center.
+Assistance with organizational skills and time management issues unique to athletes is available through the Athletic Department and the Academic Success Center.